nathanjordan/RideSF/README.md

 backbone view for the map.
 I'm not sure if this would force the google maps api to redraw the entire map every time the view was re-rendered; a possible experiment in the future.
-I also would have used Require.js if I had more time for dependency loading.
+I also would have used Require.js if I had more time for dependency loading and Grunt for task running like js minification and LESS compiling.
 I also would have implemented more thorough testing.
 Due to time constraints I wasn't able to get the client-side testing completely working, so there are some functions that are not adequately tested.
 Also, I wasn't entirely sure how to combine coverage stats for Python and Javascript